Canned Foods

 Local Store In Utah

-I saw this sign at my local grocery store.
+I saw the sign in the picture below at my local grocery store.
 I don’t like to put fear in my readers’ minds, but let’s be real.
-You and I both know all the storms we have had this year are going to affect our food supply chain, along with all the new issues we are hearing about global supply chain challenges.
-I understand that various governments are trying to free up the ports and truck terminals so things can be properly distributed, but we are looking at months before we see much of a change.
-Please be prepared.
+You and I both know all the storms and wildfires we’ve had this year are going to affect our food supply, along with all the continuing issues we hear about global supply chain challenges.
+I understand that various governments are trying to free up the ports and truck terminals so things can be properly distributed, but we may be looking at months before we see much of a change.

 Home Canned Foods